gagsss89/gaga-focus-bear-intern/user-manual-dragana.md

 ## Collaboration & Teamwork

 - I work best in a team:
-    - When i understand the task, and the specific responsibilities assigned to each member.
+    - When I understand the task, and the specific responsibilities assigned to each member.
     - When the team is relaxed and we can joke and communicate openly.
     - When I have prepared well for the task.